Tamara Jennings, Dip. Integrative Counselling, MBACP Registered

 MY CLINICAL EXPERIENCE

-In recent years, I have volunteered with a variety of organisations and charities in a helping capacity.
-Currently, I work with a national bereavement organisation, Cruse Bereavement Care supporting the bereaved clients.
-I also volunteer with MTCIC Acorn Counselling Service, where I work with a diverse range of clients and issues such as depression, anxiety, low self-esteem, stress and relationship difficulties, just to name a few.
-In the past, I have also worked with the mental health charity Mind as a mentor supporting clients with mental health difficulties.
+Over the years, I have volunteered with a variety of organisations and charities in a helping capacity.
+These include working with a national bereavement organisation, Cruse Bereavement Care counselling and supporting the bereaved clients and MTCIC Acorn Counselling Service, working with a diverse range of clients and issues such as depression, anxiety, low self-esteem, stress and relationship difficulties, just to name a few.
+I also have an experience of working with the mental health charity Mind as a mentor supporting clients with mental health difficulties.
 For several years, I volunteered with National Autistic Society (NAS) providing telephone support for the parents/carers of children/adults with autism.
 These experiences enriched my life, enabled me to grow as a person and helped me discover how rewarding I find helping others.

 In my spare time I love walking, listening to various genres of music, such as pop and classical music, designing clothes and jewellery, discovering new places and cultures, doing Sudoku puzzles and reading (the latter can also help me with falling asleep late at night!).